JonneFelix/KIAgentenPyCharming/README.md

 Here an exemplary illustration of the Landing Page:
 <img width="775" alt="Screenshot 2024-07-04 at 13 58 24" src="https://github.com/JonneFelix/KIAgentenPyCharming/assets/165815670/617e9854-22d5-4abe-a8d3-9ea3d51fcad3">
+select

+On the landing page you can select a chunk size.
+The chunk size will determine in what size chunks the text of the pdf will be cut into.
+This can change the performance of the Website.
+If no chunk size is selected the default value is 200.
+After selecting a chunk size u can upload a pdf.
+The chat button turns blue when the upload is finished.

 Here an exemplary illustration of the Chatbot Page:
 ![Screenshot 2024-07-04 at 15 48 20](https://github.com/JonneFelix/KIAgentenPyCharming/assets/165815670/0025dea0-9be5-4d9e-ae7c-4894a1be06b6)

+On the chatbot page you have a display of the PDF.
+In the top right corner, you can select one of the four LLMs.
+In the chat window you can ask questions about the PDF.
+With the “download JSON” button you can extract key values from the pdf and download them in JSON format.

 ## Acknowledgements

 - Flask: A lightweight WSGI web application framework.
 - Bootstrap: For responsive UI components.
 - OpenAI: For the Chat-GPT assistance.

+## Reflection
+Overall, we are happy with our project and how much we have learned during it.
+Our Groub worked well together because everyone was motivated to help and learn new skills when working with unfamiliar tasks.
+The main reason for this is because the tasks given and the environment, we worked in were Fun.
+The biggest issues we had were with Git.
+We had multiple failed merge attempts and didn’t know how to properly spilt our work into branches so that multiple people could work on the same file at the same time.
+Another issue we faced was that sometimes the LLMs we tried to contact stopped working and it took us a while to realize that the cause for the errors were not in our code.
+Then we wasted a lot of time looking for the error, onetime even creating new errors in the process, when the easy solution was just to use a different LLM.

+## Feedback
+Overall, we are very happy with how much we have learned during this project and how fun it was.
+This was mainly due to the realistic task and accompanying input and feedback.
+Things that could be improved next year would be a clearer direction from the start of what the final goal should be.
+We hope the experience from this year can help to judge the prior knowledge and skill level of the students to achieve this.
+Also maybe showing what error Messages you get when the LLMs stop working in class might save a future group a significant amount of time.

 If you have any further questions, do not hesitate to contact us!